Chenbei-Lu/ElderTrump.github.io/_pages/about.md

 <p>My research lies at the intersection of <b>reinforcement learning theory, stochastic optimization, and safe control</b>.
 I study how problem-specific structure—such as predictions, factorization, network coupling, safety constraints, and physical models—can be exploited to design learning algorithms that are sample-efficient, scalable, and reliable.</p>

-<p>My broader goal is to build a theoretical foundation for <b>structure-aware sequential decision-making</b> in safety-critical infrastructure.
-This perspective is motivated by energy and AI systems, where decisions are high-dimensional, data are limited, and reliability constraints are essential.
+<p>My broader goal is to build a theoretical foundation for <b>structure-aware sequential decision-making</b> in AI-energy infrastructure, where decisions are high-dimensional, data are limited, and reliability constraints are central.
 My current applications include power-system operation, storage control, demand flexibility, AI datacenter scheduling, and energy–computation co-optimization.</p>

 </font>